-Digger was six months older than Cochise, an American Staffordshire terrier, sort of a mini pit bull.
+Digger was six months older than Cochise, a Staffordshire bull terrier, sort of a mini pit bull.
+Though Digger was a little on the small side – she fit the Jen Review of her breed: sturdy, courageous, intelligent and loved to play.
 She was a good dog, and a great companion for Cochise.
 They slept together, ate together and went out together.
 It was interesting to watch that relationship grow.

 Cochise was a hunter and retriever by nature, as Elaine likes to say, a working dog.
 Digger was not quite so full of energy, and had little interest in bringing back a ball, stick or Frisbee.
 Digger had powerful jaws and would just as soon chew up a Frisbee as bring it back to you.

 Digger had grown up with Matt while he was in college and maintained the mentality of a college student.
 If she had been able, Digger would have wiled away her days playing video games.